Understanding the Stages of Relationships: From Start to Forever

 First Stage: The Attraction Stage

-The first relationship stage is known as the attraction stage.
-It’s also known as the honeymoon phase or euphoric stage.
-In the beginning, you’re drawn to someone based on physical attraction, shared interests, or a spark of chemistry.
-It’s the phase of getting to know each other and first impressions matter.
+The first stage of a relationship is known as the attraction stage.
+It’s also called the honeymoon or euphoric phase.
+You can’t fall in love if you’re not attracted to that person.
+You’re either drawn to the person based on physical appearance, dress sense, common interests, or the way he/she talks.
+This is the phase where you get to know about each other and first impressions matter a lot during this stage.

-Everyone who passes through this first stage is driven by some hormones like oxytocin and dopamine.
-These hormones make them feel energetic, giddy, and joyful whenever they’re with their partner.
+The attraction stage is driven by some hormones like oxytocin and dopamine.
+These hormones steer up joy and energetic feelings in you whenever you’re with that person.

 Stages of Relationships